EBSA Retirement Benefits

 This project represented a structural shift in how the Department of Labor approached public-facing UX research.

-At the time, no UX research involving the public had been conducted under DOL OCIO without first securing Paperwork Reduction Act (PRA) clearance — a process requiring formal justification, legal review, and Office of Management and Budget (OMB) approval prior to engaging with users.
+At the time, no UX research involving the public had been conducted under DOL OCIO without first securing Paperwork Reduction Act clearance, a process requiring formal justification, legal review, and Office of Management and Budget approval before engaging with users.

 Additional conditions shaped the work: